Museo del Barro, Paraguay / Paraguái - Things to Do in Museo del Barro

 Top Things to Do in Museo del Barro

-Booking Tip: Entry costs around $3-5 USD.
-Visit Tuesday through Saturday 9am-6pm for the best experience.
-Book guided tours in advance for deeper cultural insights, especially if you don't speak Spanish.
+Booking Tip: Entry costs around $3-5 USD, with guided tours available for an additional $5-8.
+Visit Tuesday through Saturday for the best experience, avoiding Monday closures.
+Book guided tours in advance through the museum's website for deeper cultural insights.

 Historic Center Walking Tour